TAXONOMY (Science of classifying plants)

 Closely related species are grouped into a genus.

 Genus names are always in capitals eg Neoregelia.
-Species names always start with a lower case eg Neoregelia carolinae.
+Species names always start with a lower case & are italicized eg Neoregelia carolinae.
 Hybrids are in capitals & single quotes eg Neoregelia ‘Purple Star’.

-Pitcairnioideae (pit-cairn-ee-oy-dee-eye): With a few exceptions, all of the members of this subfamily are either terrestrial (grow in the ground) or saxicolous (grow on or among rocks).
+Pitcairnioideae (pit-cairn-ee-oy-dee-ee): With a few exceptions, all of the members of this subfamily are either terrestrial (grow in the ground) or saxicolous (grow on or among rocks).
 Common to arid & high altitude regions, this family contains the most ancient bromeliads, more closely resembling its grassy relatives than the bromeliads in the other subfamilies.
-The commonly cultivated genera in this group include Dyckia, Hechtia, Pitcairnia & Puya.

-Tillandsioideae (til-land-see-oy-dee-eye): This group contains the greatest number of species (approx 1,277) but the fewest genera (9).
-It accounts for about 40% of the known bromeliads.
+Tillandsioideae (til-land-see-oy-dee-ee): This group contains the greatest number of species (approx 1,277) & accounts for about 40% of known bromeliads.

 Most are epiphytic (plants that absorb water and nutrients from the air and rain) or lithophytic (grow on rocky or stony ground) & thus grow in trees or on rocks.

 The trichomes occurring on Tillandsioideae may cover the plants so completely that they appear grey or white like ‘Spanish Moss’ (Tillandsia usneoides).
 In addition to absorbing water & nutrients, the trichomes may serve to insulate the plant from frosts.